fooxx/db-showcase-android/worksheet.md

 What about STRV related structure? :

 TechCommunity - tech community such as Android, iOS, backend, frontend.
 Any community could have anyone from the programmer's pool.
 BaseOffice - base office of the tech guy.
-Programmer - programmer has one base office and could be member of any TechCommunity
+Programmer - programmer has one base office and could be member of any TechCommunity.

 <h3>Presentation</h3>
 Choose the simple way, how to graphically present chosen model.